rfscholte/jactor-rises/README.md

 # README #

-git origin for hjemme (including hjemme-web and hjemme-persistence)
+Src code for hjemme-application (client, module, persistence, and front end)

 ### What is this repository for? ###

 * Src code and issues regarding hjemme
-* hjemme has none releases yet as this is used mostly for my own development
+* hjemme has none releases yet as this is used mostly for my own learning
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###